thomux/ticketstats/README.md

 go run . -csv example.data
 ```

+This will generate a the reports `report_.html` (all tickets) and the module
+report `report_Module A.html`.
+To generate just a module report, the parameter
+`component` can be used.

 ## Report

 The output of JiraTicketStats is an HTML report containing the following sections: